bolcom/hive_compared_bq/README.md

 ![alt text](docs/images/differences_count.png?raw=true "Differences in GroupBy numbers")

-This shows a table, with the rows of 1 table on the right side, and the ones of the other table on the right side.<br/>
+This shows a table, with the rows of 1 table on the left side, and the ones of the other table on the right side.<br/>
 The names of the table appear at the top of the table.<br/>
 There we can also see the names of the columns that are shown.<br/>
 For performance reason and also sake of brevity, only some 7 columns are shown.<br/>